guipaz/blog/_posts/2023-12-04-simulation.md

 ---

-If you ever wonder, I changed the theme of the game between the start and end of thing post.
+If you ever wonder, I changed the theme of the game between the day I started and ended the writing of this post.
 Bye!